bytecodealliance/rfcs/accepted/what-is-considered-a-security-bug.md

 * Are we missing anything from our definition of what is a security vulnerability?

-* Are there other kinds of bugs that we don't consider security vulneranilities but should explicitly mention that?
+* Are there other kinds of bugs that we don't consider security vulnerabilities but should explicitly mention that?